garfielder/notes/Tech/CacheCoherence.md

 * P1 write A into X -> P2 write  B into X   ; Address is seen with A then with B

 ##  Solution to memory incoherency
+### Simple sulutions
+* No Cache
+   * Yes, really simple, but ...
+* Do not cache shared data
+   * Low performance if too many shared data.
+   * Memory can be caterigoried as different types
+* Software flush at stategic time
+   * Useful when sync operation is not too frequenct
+* Hardware cache coherence
+   * see next
+### Hardware cache coherence
 Meed a new subjects?
 Read through